Attack on Convoy BN 7: Italian sortie

 Sauro and Nullo had been manoeuvring to a more favourable position after receiving the sighting report from Pantera, turned towards the convoy and spotted Leander at 01:48 (21 October).
 Sauro fired a torpedo at Leander which missed and Leander opened fire but lost sight of Sauro after two minutes.
 Sauro made another torpedo attack at 02:07 and turned away towards Massawa.
 (Nullo was not able to attack after its rudder jammed for several minutes and it went round in circles, losing contact with Sauro.)
 Borsini ordered Nullo towards the Italian batteries on Harmil Island off Massawa.
 When the gunfire ceased, Leander altered course to north-west to intercept the ships at the South Massawa Channel (the Harmil Island Passage) and at 02:45, opened fire with 6-inch HE and star shells on a ship that was firing red and green tracer.
-The range was increasing and the ship was lost to sight after the first salvoes.
+The range was increasing and the ship was lost to sight after the first salvos.

 Leander altered course westwards to bring all guns to bear if the ships were making for the South Massawa Channel.
 At 02:20 Leander spotted Nullo by searchlight and exchanged fire for about ten minutes at about 4600 yd, Leander scoring several hits which damaged Nullo's gyrocompass and gunnery director.
 At 02:51, Leander lost contact in the haze and ceased fire (having fired a hundred and twenty-nine 6-inch rounds).
 Nullo headed toward Harmil Island with Leander in pursuit and at 03:00, Leander challenged a destroyer which turned out to be Kimberley, also in pursuit.
 After five minutes, the cruiser altered course east to rejoin the convoy, since the Italian ship was drawing away at the rate of 7 kn and the convoy would still be vulnerable to attack during a pursuit.